zackmdavis/Category_War/unnatural_categories_are_optimized_for_deception.md

 Suppose some random variable $X$ is uniformly distributed on the set $\{1, 2, 3, 4, 5, 6, 7, 8\}$.
 You have the option of being told whether an observation $x$ is even or odd, or whether $x$ is greater or less than 4.5.
 Either way, you eliminate half of your hypotheses: the entropy of your probability distribution goes from $log_2 8 = 3$ to $log_2 4 = 2$.
 You've learned 1 bit.

-But if you learn whether $x$ is even or odd, your mean [squared error](https://www.benkuhn.net/squared/) only goes down from 10.5 to 10, whereas if you learn whether $x$ is 1–4 or 5–8, your mean squared error plummets to 2.5.
-By being compact, the "1–4 or 5–8" category system is much more useful for getting _close_ to the right answer than the "even/odd" category system, even though they both provide the same amount of information about the _exact_ answer.
+But if you learn whether $x$ is even or odd, your mean squared error only goes down from 10.5 to 10, whereas if you learn whether $x$ is 1–4 or 5–8, your mean squared error plummets to 2.5. [(The squared error has nicer mathematical properties than the absolute error.)]((https://www.benkuhn.net/squared/)) By being compact, the "1–4 or 5–8" category system is much more useful for getting _close_ to the right answer than the "even/odd" category system, even though they both provide the same amount of information about the _exact_ answer.

 The same goes for natural categories _vs._ squiggly category "boundaries" in higher dimensions.
 For our blueness–eggness–vanadium distribution, your mean squared error before being told anything about an object is about 27.26 (with respect to Euclidean distance on blueness-score ✕ eggness-score ✕ 1-if-vanadium-present-else-0).
 On being told that an object is a blegg, your mean squared error plummets to about 0.46.
 On being told that an object is a blegg\*, your mean squared error only goes down to about 4.13.